What metrics should you be using to measure the success of your customer relationship management programme? And which metrics will lead you astray?

-"A lot of CRM initiatives historically have gone awry or are perceived not to be successful, but when you dig into them you find out that there is really no way to tell if they were successful or not, because you find that the projects didn’t have any metrics to find to be able to determine success," notes Bill Band, VP and principal analyst at Forrester Research.
+"A lot of CRM initiatives historically have gone awry or are perceived not to be successful, but when you dig into them you find out that there is really no way to tell if they were successful or not, because you find that the projects didn’t have any metrics to find to be able to determine success," notes Bill Band, author and noted CRM thought leader, as well as a former VP and principal analyst at Forrester Research.

 "Typically that points to a deeper rooted issue – it’s not that metrics are so important in and of themselves, but usually the companies haven’t thought through metrics around customer-facing initiatives, and often it speaks that they don’t have a strategy.
 Metrics are only relevant in relation to a strategy that you are trying to execute.
 And when I see that metrics haven’t been defined, often the root cause is because there really isn’t a customer relationship strategy that has been worked out."

-Having already covered the building of a CRM strategy earlier in this series, this shouldn’t be a problem you will encounter.
+We've previously written about the importance of building of a CRM strategy, so this shouldn’t be a problem you will encounter!
 But even with a robust strategy in place, with clearly defined aims, this doesn’t mean that everyone within the organisation has a similarly clear line of sight to the targets - something that Ed Thompson, VP and distinguished analyst at Gartner Research believes is a particularly acute problem for the staff working at the coal face.